 The Simona Maaskant Library provides general and course-specific instruction in information research and use.
 Our Instructional Librarian and other library staff are happy to assist students in meeting their information needs.
 Over 100,000 books, periodicals, and other materials are available on site, and over 11 million items are available through the NEOS Consortium (see below).
-The library also has online indexes and databases, more than 100,000 electronic full-text journals, and curriculum material for use in the elementary classroom.
+The library also has online databases, more than 250,000 ebooks, and curriculum material for use in the elementary classroom.

 NEOS includes 17 government, academic, hospital, and special libraries in Alberta, among them the University of Alberta and The Alberta Government Library.
 Students have borrowing privileges at all NEOS libraries, and are able to request items for delivery to King's.
-The library is also a member of the Council of Prairie and Pacific University Libraries (COPPUL), comprising 19 libraries in Western Canada and the Canadian Research Knowledge Network, a national database licensing program.
+The library is also a member of the Alberta Library, a network of over 300 libraries, and the Canadian Research Knowledge Network, a national database licensing program.

 The library provides study carrels for quiet study and reading; group study areas; facilities for viewing/ listening to audiovisual materials; interlibrary loans; wireless network access; a computer lab; a poster printer; and photocopiers.